svennam92/openshift101/workshop/exercise-1/README.md

         ```
     * This command created an ImageStream, Deployment, a Pod, and a Service resource for the `Example-Health` app,

 1. Reading the output, you'll notice that although a deployment and service is created, your application is not yet "exposed" to the outside world.
-To do so, wait about a minute and run the following command:
+To do so, run the following command:

     ```console
     oc expose svc/node-s2i-openshift